 Spicy rajma masala is the quintessential Indian rajma curry which you will find in any corner of North India.
 Rajma-chawal is one of the very popular comfort foods there, but I personally prefer it with phulkas or sometimes just on its own topped with chopped crunchy onions and a generous squeeze of lemon juice.
-Rajma is a very satisfying food and the rajma masala will keep you full for a very long time as a small portion goes a long way.
+Rajma is a very satisfying food and these curried rajma masala will keep you full for a very long time as a small portion goes a long way.
 For that very reason this rajma masala can feed a crowd easily which makes it a great choice for house parties.

 While penning down this recipe of rajma masala, I also realize that there has been a lot of backlog of posts and I am trying to figure out inside my brain how to cope up!
 Too much to do in such short time!
 I really wonder how so many bloggers manage their blogs so well and submit posts so regularly even after handling their professional and personal life!
 It surely takes quite a bit of effort to be on top of so many things and be accountable for each of them even if you like it or not.
 I really need to incorporate more efficiency in time management like so many fellow bloggers of mine.